 - They are overly concerned about their self-image.

 Type 4: The Individualist

 Individualists are sensitive and expressive beings.
-Their emotional honesty draws people towards them, but it can also make them moody and temperamental at times.
+Their emotional intelligence and honesty draws people towards them, but it can also make them moody and temperamental at times.

 - Type 4s are not afraid of emotions and have relationships with great depth.